openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/credentials/ac_vc.json}}

-The most important parts for the purpose of this example are `scheme_id` element and `values` element that contains the actual End-user claims.
+The most important parts for the purpose of this example are `scheme_id` parameter and `values` parameter that contains the actual End-user claims.

 ### Presentation Request